rockettheme/docs/Docs/magento/basic/products.md

 The **Design** tab gives you the ability to modify the look of individual product pages.
 The product design overrides any design changes made to the category design option.

 You can use the **Active From** and **Active To** options to make this design change temporary.
-This is handy when a product is new and you'd like to theme the individual product page to feature it in a different light than other items in your inventory.
+This is handy when a product is new and you would like to theme the individual product page to feature it in a different light than other items in your inventory.

 #### Gift Options